SavaMijailovic/student-service/README.md

 # Student service - faculty project

-WEB application that manages data about students and their exams.
-I made it as a result of practicing for a college course.
+Web application that manages data about students and their exams.
+I made it as a result of practicing for a faculty course.

 App uses _ejs_, _express_ and _mongoose_ external packages.
 Code is implemented using Model-View-Controller (MVC) architectural pattern and CommonJS formatting system.